-Enhance body in fruit fillings and creamy centers; develop solution-stable films; provide texture in sugar-free/reduced-sugar candies; and use in place of gelatin for vegan or halal gummies.
+Enhance body in fruit fillings and creamy centres; develop solution-stable films; provide texture in sugar-free/reduced-sugar candies; and use in place of gelatine for vegan or halal gummies.

 Texturants help reduce purge and increase succulence in unprocessed meats as well as enhance texture in nuggets and patties.

 Texturisers create creamy mouthfeel in plant-based dairy, body in plant-based beverages, and texture in plant-based meat.